Buttermilk Fried Chicken

 “If there’s a better fried chicken out there, I haven’t tasted it.”

-Several years back my brother bought me the cookbook Ad Hoc at Home (affiliate) for Christmas, and that’s where this recipe for Buttermilk Fried Chicken is from.
+Several years back my brother bought me the cookbook Ad Hoc at Home (affiliate) for Christmas, and this recipe caught my eye immediately.

 It’s incredibly juicy, crunchy, and flavorful, and it’s now become one of my go-to dishes for impressing guests and family who come to town for a visit.

-Place the chicken pieces in the brine for 8 hours, then remove the chicken from the liquid and pat dry.
+Place the chicken pieces of your choice in the brine for 8 hours, covering with a lid or plastic wrap, then remove the meat from the liquid and pat dry.

-Next mix together a seasoned flour, with garlic powder, onion powder, paprika, and cayenne:
+For the fried chicken breading, mix together all purpose flour, garlic powder, onion powder, paprika, and cayenne pepper:

 Split the seasoned flour between two bowls, then place buttermilk in a third bowl.